kovidgoyal/html5-parser/docs/index.rst

     :param transport_encoding: If specified, assume the passed in bytes are in this encoding.
         Ignored if :attr:`html` is unicode.

+    :param namespace_elements:
+        Add XML namespaces when parsing so that the resulting tree is XHTML.

     :param fallback_encoding: If no encoding could be detected, then use this encoding.
         Defaults to an encoding based on system locale.